 This course is designed to further develop the concepts within the three domains of the individual, nursing, and healthcare.

 This course is designed to assimilate the concepts within the three domains of the individual, healthcare, and nursing.

-BEFORE applying to the Practical Nursing (PN) Program, an applicant must satisfy the math, biology, and PSB prerequisites.
+BEFORE applying to the Practical Nursing (PN) Program, an applicant must satisfy the math, biology, and PSB or ACT prerequisites.
 Students must also complete any needed developmental reading or English courses before applying to the PN Program.

 An applicant must submit documentation of one of the following before receiving the PN application packet:

 - An unweighted high school GPA of 2.8+ from a College Prep Curriculum valid within 10 years of enrollment

 - Qualifying placement scores or a grade of “P” for DMA 010-080 within the past 10 years.